Skip to main content

 What Two Decades Inside the Sector Taught Me

-The pattern wasn't one eccentric person in one unusual organization — it was the sector.
+The pattern wasn't one eccentric person in one unusual organisation — it was the sector.

 Chapter 01 of 06